-There is too much carbon dioxide in your blood and near normal or not enough oxygen.
+Hypercapnic respiratory failure means there’s too much carbon dioxide in your blood and near normal or not enough oxygen.

-Injury to the ribs or chest can also hamper the breathing process.
+An injury to the ribs or chest can also hamper the breathing process.
 These injuries can impair your ability to inhale enough oxygen into your lungs.